turingschool/front-end-curriculum/projects/jet-fuel.md

 - The home page has a form for submitting a new URL for a selected folder.
 - When a URL is submitted, the user can see a shorted version of the URL in the user interface.
 - When the user visits the shortened URL, they are redirected to the original URL.
-- There is a list of all of the folders of the application on the page.
+- There is a list of all of the folders of the site.
-- There is a list for each folder of all of the URLs shortened by the application on the page.
+- There is a list for each folder of all of it's shortened URLs.
-- Users can see the data the URL was added as well as how many times the short URL has been visited.
+- Users can see the date the URL was added as well as how many times the short URL has been visited.
-- Users can sort by popularity and by date added in either ascending or descending order.
+- Users can sort by date added and by popularity in either ascending or descending order.

 In addition, the following features are worth additional points.

 - The list of URLs has a search field for filtering the list of URLs.
 (5 points)
-- The application will asynchronously fetch the title of the web page.
-(10 points)
-- The application will display an error to the if the page does not exist and it will not store it in its database.
-(10 points)
-- The application will allow the user to provide a custom short URL.
+- The application will allow the user to provide their own custom short URL.
 (10 points)

 ## Instructor Evaluation Points